 - We seek to remember with reverence the price Jesus paid, while also celebrating our forgiveness, freedom, and new family.

-- We aspire to break one loaf and share one cup (of wine), although this is impractical on Sundays, so after a loaf (or two) are broken, we share those loaves and drink from a number of shared glasses.
+- We aspire to share one loaf of bread and one cup of wine, although this is impractical on Sundays, so after a loaf (or two) are broken, we share those loaves and drink from a number of shared glasses.
+(During the pandemic we have made further temporary practical adjustments.)

 - We offer gluten free and non-alcoholic alternatives.